Skip to content

 #Other Draft Behaviors TikTok Creators Should Know

-- iOS app offload deletes drafts too.
+• iOS app offload deletes drafts too.
 If iOS Settings, General, iPhone Storage, TikTok, Offload App is on, iOS removes the app binary when storage runs low.
-The data tier sometimes survives, but in our testing on iOS 18.3 the drafts were usually missing after offload-then-reinstall.
+The data tier sometimes survives, but drafts are usually missing after an offload-then-reinstall.
 Treat offload like an uninstall.

 If you’re managing multiple creator accounts, also confirm how many TikTok accounts you can have on one device.
 The draft list is per account, so swapping accounts hides drafts but doesn’t delete them.